 What is owned media?

-Your owned media are any media channels which your brand has total control over.
+Your owned media are any media channels that your brand controls.
 You decide what content to produce and when.
 Owned media also gives you direct access to your target audience, without relying on someone else to tell your story.

 Do you need help producing content for your owned media channels?
-An agency like Pressfarm can step in to help with that.
+An agency like Pressfarm can help with that.

 Some examples of owned media channels

-- Company website: Your website is one of the first places someone who is curious about you will go for more information.
+• Company website: Your website is one of the first places someone curious about you will go for more information.
 For this reason, you should invest effort in keeping it updated and educational.

-- Email campaigns: Sending regular updates to people on your mailing list is a great way to keep them plugged into what’s going on with your company.
-The people who open and read these emails are highly likely to be interested in news about your company.
+• Email campaigns: Sending regular updates to people on your mailing list is a great way to keep them plugged into what’s going on with your company.
+The people who open and read these emails are likely to be interested in news about your company.

-- Social media channels: 45% of the world’s population are active daily users of social media.
-Your social media channels can therefore be an effective place to build long-term relationships with the public and cultivate thought leadership.
+• Social media channels: 62.6% of the world’s population are active on social media.
+Your social media channels are an effective place to build long-term relationships with the public and cultivate thought leadership.

-- Video channels, blogs, and podcasts: These channels can be used to share valuable content.
-Speak about topics that people want to learn more about so that you can build a reputation as a trusted source of information in the industry.
-In particular, video channels can be a useful place to share tutorials on how to use some of your products or services.
+• Video channels, blogs, and podcasts: Use these platforms to share valuable content.
+Speak about topics that people want to learn more about so that you can build a reputation as a trusted source of information in your industry.
+In particular, video channels can be useful for sharing tutorials on your products or services.
 Using these channels consistently will help you establish yourself as a thought leader over time.

-Regardless of how you adapt your content for each of these platforms, your owned media channels should be consistent with your overall brand.
+Regardless of how you adapt your content for each platform, your owned media channels should be consistent with your overall brand.
 In addition, they should support your broader media strategy.

 Advantages of owned media

-- It’s within your control: With these media channels, you can control the story being told about your brand.
-Since it’s within your control, you can also change your strategy as your needs change.
+• It’s within your control: With these media channels, you can control the story being told about your brand.
+You can also change your strategy as your needs change.

-- There is no extra cost: Since you’re the one running your owned media channels, you don’t have to spend extra money on an owned media strategy.
+• There is no extra cost: Since you’re running your owned media channels, you don’t have to spend money on an owned media strategy.

 Paid media gives you control over the brand story being told and earned media comes at no extra cost.
 With owned media, you can enjoy the best of both worlds.

-- It can generate earned media: A successful owned media strategy can help your brand go viral.
-In other words, by capturing the attention online, you will earn free media coverage and mentions.
+• It can generate earned media: A successful owned media strategy can help your brand go viral.
+In other words, you get free media coverage and mentions when you capture attention online.
 This is especially true if you spark interest among influencers and thought leaders in your industry.

 Overall, a good owned media strategy is key because it helps to build your brand image.
 Your reputation influences your success as a brand.
 For this reason, it is worthwhile to make your owned media a central part of your overall outreach strategy.